Medical expenses are deductible

 Choose between the tax credit and the flexible-spending account.

-If you and your sibling(s) share the costs of taking care of your parent and together you
+If you and your sibling(s) are sharing the costs of taking care of your parent and together you

 contribute more than half of your parent's total support, then one of you can claim